andrewmoise/grits/REFERENCE.md

 ## Authentication

 Auth has two layers: global (persistent cookie) and per-session (tab-local).
-By default, `gsh.login('user', 'pass')` logs in just the current tab.
-Pass `{g:1}` (e.g. `gsh.login('glenda', 'pass', {g:1})`) to also set a persistent cookie so new tabs pick up the login automatically.
+By default, `gimbal.login('user', 'pass')` logs in just the current tab.
+Pass `{g:1}` (e.g. `gimbal.login('glenda', 'pass', {g:1})`) to also set a persistent cookie so new tabs pick up the login automatically.

 The server checks the tab's session header first, then falls back to the global cookie.
 This means you can have a global identity (cookie) while a specific tab runs as a different user (session header).

 We imitate Plan 9 by defining `glenda` as the superuser account.
 She has no particular privileges, aside from `owner` permission on the entire filesystem.
-For privileged filesystem operations on the frontend, do `gsh.login('glenda')`, then `gsh.logout()` when done, and optionally `gsh.login(normal_user, {g:1})` after to restore your global identity.
+For privileged filesystem operations on the frontend, do `gimbal.login('glenda')`, then `gimbal.logout()` when done, and optionally `gimbal.login(normal_user, {g:1})` after to restore your global identity.
 It's a little clunky but it works.
 You can also open a separate tab for your `glenda` login and just do a non-global login from that tab, and close it when you're done.

 Operations done within the backend (for example, actions taken on a FUSE mount of a volume) take place with "backend" permissions, which is an auth-bypassing level higher than `glenda`'s.